Optware/Optware-ng/README.md

 ## 2015-09-16

 New buildroot-armeabi-ng and buildroot-mipsel-ng feeds should now be used for softfloat ARMv7 and MIPSEL devices.
-These are uClibc-ng 1.0.6 gcc 5.2.0 targets.
+These are uClibc-ng-1.0.6 gcc-5.2.0 targets.
 Look above for instructions on migrating from now deprecated buildroot-armeabi and buildroot-mipsel feeds.

-## 2015-05-08
+## 2015-09-05

 Upgrade buildroot-armeabi, buildroot-i686 and buildroot-mipsel toolchains to gcc-5.2.0 to support all C++14 language features. libc versions and configs and kernel headers versions left the same to not brake compatibility with previously built binaries.
 Also use "--with-default-libstdcxx-abi=gcc4-compatible" libstdc++ configure switch for the same purpose.
 Buildroot-2015.08 is now used to build the toolchains.